WHAT ARE THE Most Common Causes of Truck Accidents?

 The Federal Motor Carrier Safety Administration looked into the most common reasons for large truck accidents.
-The final report concluded that the top causes of big rig crashes were due to the following.
+The final report concluded that the top causes of big rig crashes were due to the following hazards.

 Driver error is by far the most common cause of all tractor-trailer crashes.
-There are countless reasons a driver could cause a truck traffic accident, but some of the most common factors include:
+There are countless reasons a driver could cause a trucking accident, and some of the most common factors include:

 - Prescription or Illegal Drug Use